0-BSCode/cis-2101-framework/README.md

 ```

 Under the `implementation-[number]` folder, you can see a single `_header.h` file along with multiple other c files with the format `def-[number].c`.
 In this file structure, you can focus more on implementing the operations behind each data structure instead of having to redefine the structure in each version (unlike file structure 1 above).

+## Conclusion

+As was hopefully demonstrated, the proposed file structures allow you to focus on actually practice implementing data structures, instead of using up time on unnecessary overhead.
+As you can see, having the `main.c` file contain only the tests, instead of code for each implementation, allows you to test new implementation by simply replacing the import statement (i.e. the tests are implementation-agnostic).
+By drilling down the focus of your practice sessions to implementing data structures and algorithms, not only will your implementations be more optimized, but hopefully your grades as well 😉 Happy coding!

 ### TODOS
 1. Check if version number is necessary in `#ifndef`